 Our current political climate means politically themed discussions between teens and older parents are common.
 In Odette’s experience, families who deal with this type of conflict successfully put the importance of their relationship in the centre of the debate.

 “In our Parent Effectiveness Classes (PET) courses, we learn that a collision of values is the conflict that takes longest to process and manage,” says Odette.
 “How we discuss, resolve or even live with the differences is key to a long-lasting and meaningful relationships.”

-Odette also has some advice for when political discussions become too personal and the conflict starts to inflict damage on the relationship.
+Odette also has some advice for parents for when political discussions become too personal and the conflict starts to inflict damage on the relationship.
 “If you feel the differences are just too strong and both sides will not be convinced to change their minds, but both sides still want the relationship to work, it might be useful to accept the differences and avoid the discussion.
 Focus on other matters that are important and common to both of you – for example, your next holiday destination or visiting relatives!”